Daniel's

 Because I have observed Your precepts.
 Psalm 119:98-100

-Because Daniel and his friends put God first, he imparted to them great understanding, knowledge and wisdom in that far off and unfamiliar land of their captivity.
-In fact, they probably received far more from the hand of their God in Babylon than they might have ... had they been left comfortably back home.
-God gave them a supernatural grasp of the Chaldean language, culture and knowledge that exceeded by a factor of ten ... the knowledge of the native "Intelligencia" of Nebuchadnezzar's court.
-Consequently, Daniel, Hananiah, Mishael and Azariah knew more and were far wiser than all the other wise men that served king Nebuchadnezzar.
-And, he promoted them accordingly.
+Because Daniel and his friends put God first, he imparted to them great understanding, knowledge, and wisdom in that far off and unfamiliar land of their captivity.
+In fact, they probably received far more from the hand of their God in Babylon than they might have had, had they been left comfortably back home.
+Our text says that God gave Daniel and his friends a supernatural grasp of the Chaldean language, culture and knowledge that exceeded by a factor of ten ... the knowledge of the native Intelligencia of Nebuchadnezzar's own court!
+Consequently, Daniel, Hananiah, Mishael and Azariah knew more and were far wiser than all the other wise men that served king Nebuchadnezzar and he promoted them accordingly.
 All praise be to God from whom all blessings flow.
+Amen?

 But my God shall supply all your need according to his riches in glory by Christ Jesus.
-Philippians 4:19
+Phil.
+4:19

-When God chose the Jewish people for his own, he entered into a covenant with them.
-He would be their God and they would be his people.
-Part of the agreement, from his side, was that he would take up his dwelling place among them.
-So, when the covenant was in place, and Moses and the people of Israel had finished building the tabernacle in the wilderness, God Himself came down to Earth and took up his dwelling place in the midst of his people.
-At that exact point in time, a Theocracy existed on the earth and God Himself dwelt at a specific location here.
-His dwelling place was within the Holy of Holies, the inner sanctum of the Tabernacle of Moses.
+When God chose the Jewish people for his own, he made a covenant with them.
+It stated that He would be their God and they would be his people.
+Part of that agreement, from his side, was that he would literally dwell among them.
+So, as soon as the covenant was in place and Moses and the people of Israel had finished building the tabernacle in the wilderness, God Himself came down to Earth and took up his dwelling place there ... right in the midst of his people.
+At that exact point in time, a Theocracy existed on the earth and God Himself dwelt at a specific location on earth.
+Namely, His dwelling place was inside the Holy of Holies, the inner sanctum of the Tabernacle of Moses.
 When it moved ...
 God moved.
-Later, when Solomon finished building a permanent house for God, the Temple at Jerusalem, we read that God's presence moved from its temporary residence inside Moses' portable Tabernacle to his permanent dwelling place within the Holy of Holies (naos) inside of Solomon's Temple.
-Now, everyone knows that the true and living God cannot be confined to any one place.
-Solomon himself acknowledged that fact in his prayer at the dedication of the Temple.
+Later, when Solomon finished building a permanent house for God at the Solomon's Temple in Jerusalem, we read that God moved his presence from inside Moses' portable Tabernacle to within the more permanent Holy of Holies (naos) inside of Solomon's Temple.

 But will God indeed dwell on the earth?
 Behold, heaven and the highest heaven cannot contain You, how much less this house which I have built! ... that Your eyes may be open toward this house night and day, toward the place of which You have said, 'My name shall be there,' to listen to the prayer which Your servant shall pray toward this place.
 I Kings 8:27,29